Umami Pot

 Ingredients

-• 1 cup water (You can use brewed black coffee instead of water and instant coffee.)
+• 1 cup water (You can use brewed black coffee instead of the water and instant coffee.)

 • 1 Tbsp instant coffee